-Altair was acquired by Siemens at a premium to the undisturbed share price, with the deal finalised in March.
+Altair was acquired by Siemens at a premium to the undisturbed share price (i.e. before the deal was made public), with the deal finalised in March.

 Shenzhen Inovance is a Chinese company that manufactures and sells electrical equipment including industrial automation control products and robotics; for the former it is the largest such company in China.
-The share price recovered during the period, and the stock received favourable analyst reports.
-More broadly, signs that China's manufacturing activity was stabilising supported the share price, particularly given government policy trends that favour domestic suppliers such as Inovance.
+The share price recovered from previous weakness over the period, and the stock received positive analyst coverage.
+More broadly, signs that China's manufacturing activity appeared to be bottoming out were a boost for the shares, particularly given a clear favouring by the Chinese authorities of domestic suppliers such as Inovance.
 As per page 10, the managers took advantage of the share price rally in exiting the position in the first quarter.

-Waste Connections has been discussed in some detail above (page 8).
+Waste Connections has been discussed in some detail above (page 9).

 Coway is a Korea-based health appliances company specialising in the manufacture and distribution of products such as water and air purifiers and bidets.
 The company has the largest production and R&D facilities in the industry.
 Around two thirds of revenue is domestic, and a third from overseas markets.
-Share price performance in the period was supported by corporate results and guidance for 2025.
+Share price performance in the period reflected strong corporate results and guidance for 2025.
 In addition, there was a commitment from the board to increase the total shareholder return rate from 20% to 40% through cash dividends and stock buybacks.
-Despite this, the company is trading close to its historical valuation metrics, indicating the potential for further re-rating.
+Despite this, the company is trading close to its historical valuation metrics, suggesting further upside potential.

-Zurn Elkay was exited during the period, as covered above (page 11).
+Zurn Elkay was exited during the period, as covered above (page 12).